Next: Introduction [Contents][Index]

 Next: Aborting and Resuming Transients, Up: Usage [Contents][Index]

 A transient prefix command is invoked like any other command by pressing the key that is bound to that command.
-The main difference to other commands is that a transient prefix command activates a transient keymap, which temporarily binds the transient’s infix and suffix commands.
+The main difference to other commands is that a transient prefix command activates a transient keymap, which temporarily binds the transient’s infix and suffix commands, and that those bindings are displayed in a transient menu, displayed in a popup buffer.
 Bindings from other keymaps may, or may not, be disabled while the transient state is in effect.

 Instead of setting arguments to be used by a suffix command, infix commands may also set some value by side-effect, e.g., by setting the value of some variable.